millipedia/TextformatterLiteVideoEmbed/README.md

 It started life as a development of [jacmaes original text formatter](https://github.com/jacmaes/TextformatterLiteYouTubeEmbed) to include Vimeo lite.

+This version will write the required javascript inline, so no need to add the lite-youtube/vimeo scripts manually.

 At the moment it picks up YouTube links in textareas and plan text inputs, and Vimeo urls in textareas.

 The code needs a lot of tidying but I do have it running on a couple of live sites and it hasn't destroyed them yet.